AbeysingheJV/Star-Cafe/README.md

 * **Cook/Process (on Stations):** Q key (can be a press or a hold depending on the station)
 * **Pause Game:** Escape (Esc) key

-*(Refer to the in-game Help menu for more detailed instructions if implemented).*

 ---